awand795/RestfulAPI-NodeJS/readme.md

 2. Schedule : for saved class schedule data,
 3. token  : for saved and checking user token where is want to use api,
 4. file : for save file info only, the file saved on folder directory on storageDisk not on database. why? cause it will slowed the database.

+and use mongoose schema you can check it on models folder

+Absen collection have 5 field :
+1. NameStudent (the name of student)
+2. date (date absen)
+3. nameClass (class name he is)
+4. absen (absen type)
+5. description (the descriptions)

+Schedule Collection have 4 field :
+1. nameClass (name of class)
+2. date (date schedule)
+3. timeStart (start time of class schedule)
+4. timeEnd (the end of time class schedule)

+File collection have 5 field :
+1. originalName (origin file name)
+2. fileName (filename in folder)
+3. path (file location to download)
+4. size (size of file)
+5. mimetype (the file type)

+Token collection have 3 field :
+1. name (name registered user)
+2. email (email registered user for accessing key)
+3. token (The key token)